nicholaschen09/sql-query-parser/README.md

 A TypeScript implementation of a SQL query parser that can query flat JSON objects.
 The application provides a web interface for executing SQL queries and viewing query history.

-## Features

-- Parse and execute SQL SELECT queries on JSON data
-- Support for WHERE clauses with conditions (=, !=, <, >, AND, OR)
-- Support for LIMIT clause
-- Query history tracking
-- Web interface built with SvelteKit
-- SQLite database for storing query history

 ## Prerequisites

 - Node.js (v14 or higher)